-Olin Health Center services are available to all MSU and DCL at MSU students and their spouses.
-Students and their spouses are encouraged to secure health insurance coverage.
-Olin Health Center will first bill insurance companies directly for any charges not covered by the student health fee and then bill the patient for charges not paid for by insurance.
+Olin Health Center services are available to all MSU and MSU-DCL students.
+Students are encouraged to secure health insurance coverage.
+The University will subsidize three medical office visits per year to the Olin Health Center for all students enrolled in MSU classes.
+Olin Health Center will bill for the fourth and subsequent visits, and for other services.
+Olin will first bill insurance companies and then bill the patient for charges not paid for by insurance.
 Patients without insurance coverage may pay at the time of the visit, or will be billed by Olin Health Center.
 Students interested in the Student Insurance plan should contact the MSU Benefits Office for details, 353-4434 or studentinsurance@hr.msu.edu.